moatifbutt/Drivable-Road-Region-Detection-and-Steering-Angle-Estimation-Method/README.md

 # Citation
-- If you use this code or ideas from our paper, please cite our paper:
+- If you follow the code or ideas from our paper, please cite our paper:
 ```
 @ARTICLE{9646953,
   author={Rasib, Marya and Butt, Muhammad Atif and Riaz, Faisal and Sulaiman, Adel and Akram, Muhammad},